Jeremy-Duval/formulaire_javascript/canevas/README.txt

 - when you reset the canvas, the last point you have draw reappear

 Solution :
-- delete the last point storage
+- the problem come from the fill of the circle which arrive with the creation of another circle